orsinium-labs/walnats/docs/alloy.md

     all a: Actor |
         all m: a.handled |
             m in a.handled'
-    // Message can be handled only if it was
+    // Message can be handled only if it has been emitted earlier. all m: Actor.handled' |
-    // emitted earlier.
-    all m: Actor.handled' |
         m in Producer.emitted
 }